 Zillow and Trulia did.
 They are the ones who have transformed the housing market and made the home buying process more transparent.
 Since they are not in the business of selling homes (they sell advertising to real estate agents), these web portals can obviously provide more insight and transparency to the housing market compared to trade associations and a housing-industry establishments like NAR.
 Check out what Jonathan J. Miller says in the Bloomberg Opinion section about the changes taking among real estate's older, more dysfunctional players.

-Here's what Stefan Swanepoel, consultant and author on real estate trends had to say about the impact of Zillow and Trulia on the market (you can find the whole article here): «Portals like Zillow and Trulia have created a whole new additional category of real estate lifestyle surfing for consumers who are interested in home prices and community information, even though they may not be in the market to buy or sell a home in the immediate future».
+According to Stefan Swanepoel, consultant and author on real estate trends, portals like Zillow and Trulia have created a whole new additional category of real estate lifestyle surfing.
+This category of consumers is interested in home prices and community information, even though they may not be in the market to buy or sell a home.

 The revenue for both online real estate kings comes from agents, who are charged for posting their names alongside detailed listings of homes for sale.
-Still, the companies only make 4% of the $12 billion they spend on marketing through different channels.
-Spencer Rascoff hopes to generate more revenue with mobile applications. «Mobile is becoming the medium of choice for home shopping,» he said recently to CNNMoney.
+Still, the companies only make 4 percent of the $12 billion they spend on marketing through different channels.
+And mobile is one of the most effective channels for home shopping.

 According to Bloomberg, the deal between these two major online real estate companies is the largest acquisition for Zillow thus far.
 But it certainly isn't the first.
 Here is a short list of some of the acquisitions Zillow has made over the years:

 - New York based leading real estate website StreetEasy.

 - Agentfolio, a collaboration tool to help real estate professionals and home buyers stay organized and communicate more effectively.